bennyhuo/KotlinBlogTranslation/original/Kotlin NetBeans plugin beta is out!.md

 ### Feedback Welcome

 Your feedback is very important.
-Feel free to add issues and feature requests in the plugin issue tracker.
+Feel free to add issues and feature requests in the  [plugin issue tracker](https://github.com/Baratynskiy/kotlin-netbeans/issues) .
 Just like Kotlin itself, the NetBeans plugin is an open-source project, so your contributions can help it evolve faster.